cmosig/sentle/README.md

 The resulting dask array has the shape `(#timesteps, #bands, #pixelsy, #pixelsx)`.
 There is one timestep for each timestamp where there is data available anywhere within the specified bounding box.
 This will result in spatially very sparse timesteps and handled internally.

-CRS: For local studies, I recommend the local [UTM zone](https://www.dmap.co.uk/utmworld.htm).
+CRS: For local studies, I recommend the local [UTM zone](https://www.dmap.co.uk/utmworld.htm) and pick the [EPSG code](https://docs.up42.com/data/reference/utm).
 For continental-scale studies, you may want to use EPSG:8857 or EPSG:3857.

 ```
 sen.process(